Tech Stocks Weigh on Markets

-Technology stocks slid abruptly Thursday, pulling major indexes away from record territory.
+Technology stocks slid abruptly Thursday, pulling the S&P 500 away from record territory.

 Continue Reading Below

-The declines began around midday and accelerated, sending technology stocks sharply lower and weighing on the Nasdaq Composite.
-It was an abrupt reversal from the morning, when technology stocks led gains in broader indexes.
+The declines began around midday and accelerated, sending technology stocks sharply lower and weighing on major indexes.
+The moves marked a reversal from the morning, when technology stocks led gains in broader indexes.

-The S&P 500 tech sector fell 1.5%, posting the steepest declines of the broad index's 11 groups.
-The Nasdaq, which is heavily influenced by tech giants including Facebook, Google and Microsoft, as well as biotechnology firms, slid 1.2%.

 In a week packed with earnings reports, some traders said the moves could have been due to investors unwinding bets on what has been one of the best-performing sectors in the stock market this year.

-"You might have a little bit of profit-taking -- and maybe people trying to game tonight's earnings," said Mohit Bajaj, director of ETF trading solutions at WallachBeth Capital, who noted with tech stocks having had a strong run-up this year, they remain vulnerable to pullbacks.
-Amazon.com and Intel are due to report earnings after the market closes.
+"You might have a little bit of profit-taking -- and maybe people trying to game tonight's earnings," said Mohit Bajaj, director of ETF trading solutions at WallachBeth Capital, who added with tech stocks having had a strong run-up this year, they remain vulnerable to pullbacks.

+The Nasdaq Composite, which is heavily influenced by tech giants including Facebook, Google and Microsoft, as well as biotechnology firms, slid 0.8%.

 Continue Reading Below